DevOps

 Georgia Institute of Technology

 When selecting a place to host your Drupal site (or any kind of website) you may feel stuck between the many commercial products out there, from Plesk and CPanel to third-party ISP hosting.
 There is another option: you can still build your own fully open-source web server in the tradition known as LAMP (Linux, Apache HTTPD, MySQL, PHP).
-We'll step through the process of standing up a LAMP ser
+We'll step through the process of standing up

 Professional Drupal Module Development Tools (Visual Studio Code + DDEV/Lando)